survivejs/react-book/manuscript/authoring_libraries.md

 }
 ```

 As you can see `package.json` can contain a lot of information.
-You can attach non-NPM specific metadata there that can be used by tooling.
+You can attach non-npm specific metadata there that can be used by tooling.

-## NPM Workflow
+## npm Workflow

-Working with NPM is surprisingly simple.
+Working with npm is surprisingly simple.
 Provided you have created an account on the service and logged in once using [npm adduser](https://docs.npmjs.com/cli/adduser), all you need to do is to hit `npm publish`.
 Given that the package name is still available, you should have something out there!

 T> Before starting to develop it can be a good idea to spend a little bit of time on that naming issue.
 It's not very fun to write an awesome package just to notice the name has been taken.
 Save some time and nerves by doing a little bit of research.
 With some luck you could find something fitting your purposes and avoid the chore of writing a library.

-T> As of NPM 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
+T> As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that format when naming your project.

 Bumping a version is simple too.
 You'll just need to invoke `npm version <x.y.z>`.
 That will update `package.json` and create a version commit automatically.
 If you hit `npm publish`, you should have something new out there.